 Q69: Neurology: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q69 Neurology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q69 Neurology PLAB 1/ UKMLA exam style question.

 A 61-year-old woman presents to the emergency department with morning headaches, nausea, and vomiting.
 An urgent CT head reveals a mass within the right frontal lobe, and an MRI head confirms the presence of a glioblastoma surrounded by oedema.
 The neurosurgery team is consulted, and the patient is scheduled for surgical intervention.
 Which of the following management strategies is most appropriate to help prevent complications during surgery?